-Situated on an island by Lake Constance, Lindau is shaped by its landmark harbour, replete with ornate white lighthouse and imposing lion statue.
-From your base in a top quality, lake-side hotel in Lindau you’ll enjoy languid cruises on vintage ships, such as Switzerland’s oldest steamboat ‘Greif’, as well as thrilling railway journeys with historic steam locomotives, including the famed Wutach Valley Railway in Southern Germany.
+Situated near Lake Constance and set against the backdrop of the Swiss Alps, the elegant Cathedral City of St. Gallen is a UNESCO World Heritage site as well as an attractive railway ‘hotspot’.
+From this fabulous base, you’ll enjoy languid cruises on vintage ships, such as Switzerland’s oldest steamboat ‘Greif’, as well as thrilling railway journeys with historic steam locomotives, including the famed Wutach Valley Railway in Southern Germany.
 Mountain top adventures include Mount Pfänder in Austria and Mount Säntis in the Appenzell, while private steam charters at the Bezau and Ochsenhausen narrow-gauge railways extend your rail adventure.
-You’ll also visit the Zeppelin and Dornier aviation museums in Friedrichshafen, and travel behind the historic Mallet tank engine 99 633.
-The additional refinement of an all-inclusive dinner cruise aboard the elegant Art Deco ship MS Oesterreich and the paddle steamers of Lake Zürich ensures this memorable holiday tour has one of the finest line-ups of vintage vessels anywhere in Europe.
+You’ll also visit the Zeppelin and Dornier aviation museums in Friedrichshafen, and travel behind the historic German and Austrian tank engines.
+Additional highlights are an exclusive, all-inclusive dinner cruise aboard the magnificent Art Deco ship MS Oesterreich and a paddle steamer journey on Lake Zurich.
+See these wonderful countries in a completely new and refreshing way.

 Sunday 30th June

-You travel from London St. Pancras International to Lindau via Paris and Stuttgart, using Eurostar and Deutsche Bahn (DB) Intercity-Express (ICE) services.
-You’ll arrive in Lindau in the evening and check into your comfortable 4-star hotel just a few steps from the island railway station.
+You travel from London St. Pancras International to St. Gallen via Paris and Zurich, using comfortable Eurostar, TGV and SBB trains.
+You’ll arrive in St. Gallen in the evening and check into your comfortable 4-star hotel.

 Monday 1st July